b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 - This actually *is* a commandment
 - Alcohol is bad in any volume
 - When we say "hot drinks" we don't mean temperature, we just mean tea & coffee.
 Iced decaf isn't permissible.
-- Thanks to the industrial revolution and foreign imports, famines are no longer a relevant factor in diet choice— meat is fine all year round
+- Thanks to the industrial revolution and foreign imports, famines are no longer a relevant factor in diet choice; meat is fine all year round
 - ...
 Well, God hasn't killed me yet

 &nbsp;

+### Performance Indicators
 This ~~advice~~ commandment is a metric for temple-worthiness.
 If the Lord's Law of Health was really about health, we wouldn't see any obese temple participants.
+I recognize that numerous factors affect one's BMI.
+I'm not trying to criticize these individuals nor their life choices, but I am observing that the purported "law of health" doesn't seem to be contributing to temple patrons' health.
+There are clearly other factors outside of what is delineated in D&C 89 that affect one's health.
+I assume that Joseph Smith didn't anticipate 21st century capitalism leading to jobs where one sits sedentary for ten hours a day.
+Maybe God didn't, either.

+If D&C 89 were a complete document, it would contain more useful information.
+If adherents would like to rationalize that it's "[a principle with promise](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?lang=eng&id=p3#p3)," therefore should not be exhaustive, I would retort that clearly there are temple attendees who are not following the principle of the commandment.

-I recognize that numerous factors affect one's BMI—I'm not trying to criticize these individuals nor their life choices, but I am observing that the purported "law of health" doesn't seem to be contributing to temple patrons' health.
-I would expect to see a statistically significant disparity between rates of, say, Type 2 Diabetes among practicing Mormons and the rest of the world.
-I should also expect to *not* see 4XL temple clothing available for purchase.
-However, the dirty apostate heathens who both drink coffee *and* run marathons are forbidden from the temple because they don't follow the Lord's Law of Health (which isn't a commandment.)
+Were this commandment useful in any applicable context, I would expect to see a statistically significant disparity between rates of, say, type 2 diabetes among practicing Mormons and the rest of the world.
+I should also expect to *not* see 4XL temple clothing or garments available for purchase.
+If God's commandment pertaining to bodily health had practical effects, no adherent should need such voluminous clothing.
+I see a remarkable discrepancy in that these sizes of [[Garments|temple garments]] exist to accommodate those who do not appear to be following the Lord's Law of Health.
+Either the commandment is not sufficient, or we can skirt by the rules and rationalize that it isn't actually a commandment.
+Neither is a satisfying explanation.

+However, the dirty apostate heathens who both drink coffee *and* run marathons are forbidden from the temple because they don't follow the Lord's Law of Health (which isn't *actually* a commandment.)

 &nbsp;